miguespinoza/code-conventions/README.md

 **[⬆ back to top](#table-of-contents)**

 ## Functions
+  > ⚠ We prefer the use of Arrow functions over functions

   <a name="es6-default-parameters"></a><a name="7.7"></a>
   - [5.1](#es6-default-parameters) Functions name must do only one thing and include a verb in the name that indicates what they do.